 The Queen doesn’t have to leave Buckingham Palace to make a financial withdrawal.
 Coutts Bank has furnished the palace with its own ATM.

 The Queen only started paying taxes in 1993, a year after the fire of Windsor Castle.
-This is despite the fact that she isn’t obligated to do so, but was to designed deflect media criticism of British tax payers paying for the restoration of the castle.
+This is despite the fact that she isn’t obligated to do so but was designed to deflect media criticism of British tax payers paying for the restoration of the castle.

 She was among the many world leaders who wrote a message that was ultimately recorded on a silicone disc and placed at the foot of the American Flag on the Moon when Neil Armstrong and Buzz Aldrin made their legendary trip.
 As far as anyone knows, the disc is still there.

 The Queen has worn the same pale pink nail polish from Essie since the late 1980s.
 The nail polish costs just £9 but she refuses to wear anything else.
-She won’t even change the colour.
+She won’t even change the color.

 If you are a British citizen, your driver’s license and passport have the Queen’s name.
 But Elizabeth II doesn’t have either document.
 She also doesn’t need them to get around.